Free Pokémon Restock Discord vs Paid Cook Group

 Pokémon Center Support: Accepted payment methods, authorizations, reauthorizations, shipment timing, and cancellation rules.

-Pokémon Support: Official context on high demand, increased production, reprints, replenishment, and Pokémon Center queues.
+Pokémon Support: Official guidance on high demand, increased production, reprints, replenishment, and Pokémon Center queues.

 Upgrade before the next high-demand Pokémon release.

-Move beyond isolated public pings with private Pokémon monitors, queue and preorder context, Discord support, and eligible ACO opportunities when select releases open.
+Move beyond isolated public pings with staff-run autocheckout (ACO), private Pokémon monitors, queue and preorder context, and expert Discord support.

 Join before the alert so you can configure notifications and learn the workflow without making those decisions inside a live queue.